-- Haider Ali led a joint front with Nizam and Marathas and captured Arcot (Capital of Carnatic State).
+- Haider Ali led a common front with Nizam and Marathas and captured Arcot (Capital of Carnatic State).

 - In July 1781, Haider Ali was defeated at Porto Novo by Eyre Coote and saved Madras.

-- Treaty of Manglore was signed by Tipu Sultan in March 1784 which ended the second Anglo-Mysore war.
+- Tipu Sultan signed Treaty of Mangalore in March 1784 which ended the second Anglo-Mysore war.

 |Map illustration showing the territories involved in the first and the Second Anglo-Mysore Wars|